 - Diverted 56 per cent of waste away from landfill.

-- Converted 18 cars and 2 trucks of Council fleet to hybrids.
+- Converted 41 vehicles of Council fleet to hybrid-electric.

 - Demonstrating leadership in sustainable and innovative environmental practices.